 - Ice Revolution Misaki became an extreme tomboy growing up as the only girl in a family of extremely macho martial artists.
 However, she does not come into conflict with any of them until she decides she wants to take up the "girly" sport of figure skating.
 Even then it serves more as backstory than a plot point.

 - Maomarimo: Mao has three older sisters: Sakuya, Kaguya, and Ako, his more outgoing elder twin.
-Ironically, he demonstrates more stereotypically feminine traits (particularly Dojikko, Shrinking Violet, and Feminine Women Can Cook) than the three of them put together.
+Ironically, he demonstrates more stereotypically feminine traits (particularly Cute Clumsy Girl, Shrinking Violet, and Feminine Women Can Cook) than the three of them put together.

-- Card Captor Sakura Syaoran has four older sisters.
-All of whom are obsessed with cute things.
+- Cardcaptor Sakura: Syaoran has four older sisters: Xiefa, Fuurie, Huenli and Feimei).
+According to the first movie, all of them are Genki Girls and hilariously obsessed with cute things.
 He does not seem thrilled about it.

 - Otomen: The author of Lovetic, believed by all readers to be a girl, is a boy with several little sisters.
 Ten to be exact.

 - Alto Krauetta of Lyrical Nanoha, whose family comprised three brothers.
 The lack of any female influence in her early life led to her thinking that she was a boy until an incident involving the school toilet when she was seven.